Riey/kime/docs/CONFIGURATION.md

 ## layout

 Hangul layout name. "dubeolsik", "sebeolsik-390", and "sebeolsik-391" are available as default.
-Custom layout can be added by creating layout YAML filse at `$XDG_CONFIG_HOME/kime/layouts/` directory.
+Custom layout can be added by creating layout YAML files at `$XDG_CONFIG_HOME/kime/layouts/` directory.
 See [dubeolsik.yaml] for the structure of keyboard layout file.